 When you choose your surgeon, check if he or she is board-certified from the American Board of Cosmetic Surgery and the American Society of Plastic Surgeons.

-Keep in mind that it is legal for any type of surgeon in the US to do any type of surgery in their office or facility.
+Keep in mind that it is legal for any type of surgeon in the US to do any type of reconstructive surgery in their office or facility.
 Also, not all surgeons who call themselves ‘cosmetic surgeons’ have been board certified by either or both of the above organizations.

 Also, check if your surgeon does procedures in a facility that is accredited by the Joint Commission, AAASF or AAAHC.
 These accredited facilities must meet the highest standards for cleanliness, safety, equipment, and life-saving emergency readiness.